Life and death with a no-good, grumpy dog

 Sydney was the fun police.
-If ever another mutt were enjoying itself too much, she would swoop in and put a stop to it.
+If ever another mutt was enjoying itself too much, she would swoop in and put a stop to it.
 One of my many nicknames for her was Sydvicious.

 She had a particular hatred for the old and weak, a true four-legged social Darwinian.
-The last time I ever took Sydney to the dog park, she kept eyes on an old, yellow-white fluffball the entire time she sniffed the perimeter of the park.
+The last time I ever took Sydney to the dog park, she kept eyes on an old, yellow-white fluffball the entire time.
 When she had grown bored of the area’s olfactory offerings, she turned her full attention to this luckless creature, hiding under a picnic table.
 The dog shifted.
 That was all the provocation Sydney needed: She pounced.
 The rest of the dogs at the park circled up, yapping the canine version of that old schoolyard chant “Fight!
 Fight!
 Fight!”
 Fur was flying everywhere.
 Sydney could not be contained; she’d tasted the flesh of her enemy and gone mad with bloodlust.

-My companion, a bar guest of mine, scooped her up in his arms, where she writhed and frothed.
+My companion, a regular at the bar I worked at, scooped her up in his arms, where she writhed and frothed.
 Shocked dog guardians stared at us as we beat a hasty retreat under their withering glares, Sydney struggling for freedom the entire way.
+We never went back.
 (The other dog was OK, in case you’re wondering, aside from a few chunks of missing fur.)
-We never went back.

 As she grew older, Sydney turned her teeth to softer and more accessible parts of the body: hands, arms, calves.
 She began chomping my housemate, whom she had known for 8 years, and, eventually, me.
 Truly, she raged against the dying of the light.